 – Zscaler Internet Access ZIA: a secure web gateway that inspects all web traffic and SaaS app traffic to enforce security policies, protect against threats, and ensure data loss prevention.

 – Zscaler Private Access ZPA: a Zero Trust access solution that allows users to reach private apps without exposing those apps to the wider internet or requiring a traditional network VPN.
+Uk vpn edge for UK users: comprehensive guide to UK edge VPN servers, performance, security, and setup 2026

 This approach is often described as Zero Trust Network Access ZTNA.
 Instead of giving a user a broad network tunnel as a VPN does, ZPA grants access to specific applications based on identity, device posture, and policy.
 Everything is policy-driven and enforced at the edge of the Zscaler cloud, which reduces the attack surface and makes it easier to scale across global offices and remote workers.